RTX Corporation research snapshot

 Management

 Chris Calio inherited a business where execution matters more than narrative.
-The key management test is turning demand and backlog into free cash flow while reducing risk from engine inspections and leverage.
+The key management test is turning demand and a record backlog into free cash flow while reducing risk from engine inspections and leverage.

 Industry trend